samsepoil1211/Vicidial-scratch-install/README.md

 ./standard-db.sh
 ```

+# See tools section at the bottom for cluster db with 7 servers, 150 users and phones ready to go

 # Alma/Rocky 9 Installer with Dynamic portal and CyburPhone with SSL cert with Asterisk 18 for CONTABO ONLY

 ```